nealpointerexception/register-allocation/webpost.md

 Now we can assign registers.
 We start by removing nodes with edges less than the total number of registers specified.
 As we remove them, add them to a stack.
 If no node can be removed, remove the node with the most interference and continue.
 It may be possible to color it once we start adding nodes back, but otherwise we will spill it.
 Once all the nodes are removed, pop from the stack and assign colors to each variable.

-Here is the final coloring of our sample program:
+Here is the final coloring of our sample program with a max of 4 registers:

 ```
 Graph Coloring Results: